-- If p is of type integer, real, double precision, or complex, e must be an arithmetic constant expression. - If p is of type character or logical, e must be a character constant expression or a logical constant expression, respectively. - If a named constant is used in the constant expression e, it must be previously defined in the same PARAMETER or a preceding PARAMETER statement in the same program unit. - A symbolic name of a constant must be defined only once in a PARAMETER statement within a program unit. - The data type of a named constant must be specified by a type statement or IMPLICIT statement before its first appearance in a PARAMETER statement if a default implied type is not to be assumed for that symbolic name. - Character symbolic named constants must be specified as type character in a CHARACTER statement, or the first letter of the name must appear in an IMPLICIT statement with the type CHARACTER.
-Specification must be made before the definition of the name in the PARAMETER statement. - Once a symbolic name is defined, it can be used as a primary in any subsequent expressions or DATA statements in that program unit. - The functions IAND, IOR, NOT, IEOR, ISHFT, LGE, LGT, LLE, and LLT with constant operands can be specified in a logical expression. - The function CHAR with a constant operand can be specified in a character expression. - The functions MIN, MAX, ABS, MOD, ICHAR, NINT, DIM, DPROD, CMPLX, CONJG, and IMAG with constant operands can be specified in arithmetic expressions. - Symbolic names cannot specify the character count for Hollerith constants. - Symbolic constants can appear in a FORMAT statement only within the context of a general expression bounded by angle brackets (<>). - Symbolic constants cannot appear as part of another constant except when forming the real or imaginary part of a complex constant.
+- If the type of p is arithmetic, including INTEGER, REAL, DOUBLE PRECISION, or COMPLEX, e must be an arithmetic constant expression. - If p is of type CHARACTER or LOGICAL, e must be a character constant expression or a logical constant expression, respectively. - If a named constant is used in the constant expression e, it must be previously defined in the same PARAMETER or a preceding PARAMETER statement in the same program unit. - A symbolic name of a constant must be defined only once in a PARAMETER statement within a program unit. - The data type of a named constant must be specified by a type statement or IMPLICIT statement before its first appearance in a PARAMETER statement if a default implied type is not to be assumed for that symbolic name. - Character symbolic named constants must be specified as type character in a CHARACTER statement, or the first letter of the name must appear in an IMPLICIT statement with the type CHARACTER.
+Specification must be made before the definition of the name in the PARAMETER statement. - Once a symbolic name is defined, it can be used as a primary in any subsequent expressions or DATA statements in that program unit. - The functions IAND, IOR, NOT, IEOR, ISHFT, LGE, LGT, LLE, and LLT with constant operands can be specified in a logical expression. - The function CHAR with a constant operand can be specified in a character expression. - The functions MIN, MAX, ABS, MOD, ICHAR, NINT, DIM, DPROD, CMPLX, CONJG, and IMAG with constant operands can be specified in arithmetic expressions. - Symbolic names cannot specify the character count for Hollerith constants. - Symbolic constants can appear in a FORMAT statement only within the context of a general expression bounded by angle brackets (<>).

+• Symbolic constants cannot appear as part of another constant except when forming the real or imaginary part of a complex constant.

 A constant and a symbolic name for a constant are generally not interchangeable.
 For example, a symbolic name of an integer constant cannot be used as a length specification in a CHARACTER type statement without enclosing parentheses.
-For instance, CHARACTER(I) is valid, but CHARACTERI is not.
+For instance, CHARACTER\(I) is valid, but CHARACTER\I is not.